-Alaskan Malamutes are a sociable breed when it comes to being around people, but their reputation for living with other dogs is not the best.
-Their position within the hierarchy of the house is very important to them and their tendency to be dominant can lead to aggression towards other dogs.
-Despite this, there are many success stories of Malamutes living happily with canine company.
-So how do you introduce an Alaskan Malamute to other dogs?
-We’ve got everything you need to know.
+Alaskan Malamutes are a sociable breed when it comes to being around people, but their reputation for living with other dogs is not the best – if you want to learn how to introduce an Alaskan Malamute to other dogs this guide is for you.

 When it comes to living with other dogs, the need to protect their position in the pack hierarchy of the house can cause Alaskan Malamutes to become very aggressive.
 We’ve found this to be especially true when it comes to living with dogs of the same sex.